Ask anyone, just about anyone, and they will tell you how important exercise is for our health.

 So really, what do you have to lose?
 Rather, you have everything to gain from giving it a shot.

 So, those are the few good reasons pointing out how a morning exercise routine can set you up for success.
 We all know how important exercise is to our health and well-being, so it is time we all act on the advice we have received from virtually everyone, and take care of ourselves.

-In doing so, we’ll be happier, stronger, and fitter; we’ll sleep better and more deeply; and in both the short- and long-terms, our bodies will thank us.
+In doing so, we will be happier, stronger, and fitter; we will sleep better and more deeply; and our bodies will thank us in both the short- and long-terms.
 Again, we have nothing to lose and everything to gain from establishing a morning exercise routine.

 Do yourself a favor and don’t delay.
 Start today.
 Your future self will thank you.

 • • •

 Authors’ Bio: Jane Grates is a certified runner and adventurist.
 She writes reviews on Runnerclick.
 Edited and reviewed by Sandip Roy – a medical doctor, psychology writer, happiness researcher.
 Founder of Happiness India Project, and chief editor of its blog.
 He writes popular-science articles on positive psychology and related medical topics.

 √ A Courteous Call: If you enjoyed this, please share it on Facebook or Twitter or LinkedIn.